• Skip to primary navigation

 aloe vera leaf cut

-The gel inside the leaf is rich in many vitamins, minerals, enzymes and amino acids in a way that provide some useful and unusual support to the body.
-Here are six ways the juice is beneficial.
+The gel inside the aloe vera leaf is where the magic is.
+It is rich with many vitamins, minerals, enzymes and amino acids that provide some useful and unusual support to the body.
+Here are six ways aloe vera juice is beneficial.

-1. Disease & Germ Fighter: Aloe vera has long been known to fight disease and infection.
+1. Anti-inflammatory & Gum Disease prevention: Aloe vera has long been known to fight disease and infection.
 It has strong antiseptic and antimicrobial agents that give it the ability to attack, reduce, control, or even eliminate certain diseases and infections and can even improve oral health. [source]

-3. Relieves Constipation: Aloe vera contains substances called anthraquinones and these perform as a laxative.
+3. Constipation Relief: Aloe vera contains substances called anthraquinones and these perform as a laxative.
 Because of this reaction, begin drinking only a few ounces of aloe vera juice a day and work up to 4 or 8 ounces, the recommended daily dose for constipation. [source]

-4. Relieves Heartburn: Drinking aloe vera immediately calms the fire of heartburn, which occurs when acid from your stomach move up your esophagus. [source]
+4. Heartburn Support: Drinking aloe vera immediately calms the fire of heartburn, which occurs when acid from your stomach move up your esophagus. [source]

-5. Relieves joint pain: Aloe vera is rif with vitamins and amino acids that support joints, as well as vitamin C, calcium and magnesium, all needed for healthy joints. [source]
+5. Joint Pain Relief: Aloe vera is packed with vitamins and amino acids that support joints, as well as vitamin C, calcium and magnesium, all needed for healthy joints. [source]

 6. Balances blood sugar: There is some early research supporting that drinking aloe vera can increase sensitivity of insulin and thereby lower blood sugar but scientists suggest more tests are needed to depend on this reaction. [source]

-aloe vera gel - either bought or extracted from a fresh leaf.
+• aloe vera gel - extracted from a fresh leaf.

-orange juice (optional) - an optional sweetener.
-Some recipes request that you add maple syrup or even sugar to sweeten, but given you are taking this juice for health benefits, I hesitate to recommend adding straight sweeteners.
-The flavor is rather green or watery so it's easy to get an acquired taste if you intend to take it daily.
-If not, orange juice or my juice recipes below make the flavor more pleasant.
+• oranges (optional) - an optional sweetener.
+Some recipes request that you add maple syrup or even sugar to sweeten, but given you are taking this juice for health benefits, I recommend skipping the commercial sweeteners and sweeten with fruit instead.

-Then wash the outside of the leaf, being careful of sharp sides.
+• (a) Wash the outside of the leaf, being careful of sharp sides.
 Cut off the sides and ends.
 Over a bowl, cut or peel off the top of the flat leaf.
-Use your fingers, knife or a spoon to pry off the clear gel and drop it into the bowl.
+Use your gloved fingers and a knife or a spoon to pry off the clear gel and drop it into the bowl.

-Add two cups of water and 2 tbsp of white vinegar to the bowl, and slosh the gel around with a fork.
-Rinse the gel strip to remove the toxins.
-The same toxins that can irritate your skin can also cause internal upset if ingested. [source] So rinse the strip in the vinegar water and then rinse thoroughly with clear water.
+• (b) Add two cups of water and 2 tablespoon of white vinegar to the bowl, and slosh the gel around with a fork to deactivate the toxic yellow latex paste.
+Then rinse the strip with clean water.
 Now you can remove your gloves.

 3. Store your juice: Refrigerate for up to a week.
 For long term storage, pour into ice cubes and preserve frozen for two months.